thorarinnhjalm/bustadurinn/SESSION_COMPLETE.md

    - Test all features on mobile devices
    - Optimize touch targets and gestures

-4. **Weather API**
+4. **Mobile Audit**
-   - Replace mock data with real weather
+   - Test all features on mobile devices
-   - Use location coordinates from HMS
+   - Optimize touch targets and gestures

 ---